Bdiwy/Django-Personal_Blog-Opensource/README.md

 ## 🚀 New Features Comeing soon

+- Contact page inserting data in database
 - Service page dumping data from database
-- About page dumping data from database
+- About page dumping data from database and social media
-- Contact page dumping data from database

 ----